Habrador/Malik-Bendjellouls-Speech/README.md

 # Malik Bendjelloul's Speech

 This is a translation of a Swedish radio show called "Sommar i P1."
 It's a show where mainly Swedes talk about their life while playing music they like.
-One of the Swedes who participated in this radio show was [Malik Bendjelloul](http://en.wikipedia.org/wiki/Malik_Bendjelloul).
-He's the director of the documentary film [Searching for Sugar Man](http://www.imdb.com/title/tt2125608/) that won an Oscar, but he tragically passed away in 2014.
+One of the Swedes who participated in this radio show was [Malik Bendjelloul](https://en.wikipedia.org/wiki/Malik_Bendjelloul).
+He's the director of the documentary film [Searching for Sugar Man](https://www.imdb.com/title/tt2125608/) that won an Oscar, but he tragically passed away in 2014.
 He was 36 years old.
-The original program aired in 2013, is 54 minutes long, and you can find it [here](http://t.sr.se/T2jC7S).
-The show is briefly interrupted now and then by music chosen by the Malik Bendjelloul himself.
+The original program aired in 2013, is 54 minutes long, and you can find it [here](https://sverigesradio.se/avsnitt/223943).

 > *plays the radio program's signature tune*